Blue White Simple Financial Tips Blog Banner 16 3

 Why They Made The List: Short and stocky foxes resemble crab-eating foxes, sometimes known as bush dogs.

 The crab-eating fox, often referred to as the South American Bush Dog, is a medium-sized canid that is native to central South America.
-These foxes resemble silver foxes in both look and coloring.
+These animals like foxes resemble silver foxes in both look and coloring.

+In fact, you might not be able to distinguish animals like foxes from the other without careful examination.
 The fox that eats crabs, meanwhile, has a bigger chest and a stockier build.
 Its legs are longer as well.

 Unlike other real foxes, the tail of this animal is likewise much shorter than the body and does not touch the ground.
 Even though they are considerably bigger, the ears are still around 30% smaller than those of a real fox.